serafm/SeraFM/README.md

 # Hi there, I'm Serafeim. 👋

 Welcome to my GitHub profile!
-I'm a Junior Software Engineer.
 Here you'll find a collection of my projects, contributions, and some fun side projects I work on in my spare time.

 ## 🛠️ Technologies & Tools